georgekt757/Text-Turn-Based-Strategy-game/Core - State, location, and stage list.md

   - Nowhere, technically.
 Initialised location when core_info is declared.
 - 1
   - The Crash Site, the area at which you're supposed to investigate.
+- 2
+  - New Hope, where a bar lies, and where there is a bar, there is a barfight.

 ## Stages